-The following are the Research Clusters that have recieved funding from IPRH for the 2015–16 academic year.
+The following are the Research Clusters that have received funding from IPRH for the 2016–17 academic year.

 New Directions in Queer Studies

-A year-long interdisciplinary research group on “New Directions in Queer Studies,” which will meet regularly to explore and discuss emerging scholarship in the field and to organize public events by prominent visiting scholars.
+The interdisciplinary research group on “New Directions in Queer Studies” will meet regularly to explore and discuss emerging scholarship in the field, to organize public events by prominent visiting scholars, and to present work in progress by the participants.
 Led by graduate students and faculty who are pursuing interdisciplinary research in queer studies focused on race, ethnicity, diaspora, citizenship, and migration, the group’s events will be open to all faculty and graduate students with an interest in the field.